ZarmDev/To-doz-Backend/README.md

 The code uses a significant portion of the "API Design" course code from Frontendmasters https://github.com/Hendrixer/api-design-v4-course

-I only modified it to add some changes.
+I modified it to add some changes.
 # Setup - Normal
 Add the env variables:
 Please make the SUPER_SECRET_TOKEN very long and random